eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   Testing for invalid documents downloaded from GDocs fixed and adapted to new behavior of wrong requests.
 -   Error message in 'SPARQL endpoint' plugin to mention prohibited URL redirect to a different protocol.
 -   `JDBC endpoint` dataset: Setting the user via JDBC URL while leaving the user parameter blank does not work.

-## eccenca DataIntegration Python Plugins v4.3.0

-Corporate Memory v23.3.0 includes the DataIntegration Python Plugins support in version 4.3.0.

-v4.3.0 of eccenca DataIntegration Python Plugins adds the following new features:

--   Workflow plugins can specify their input and output ports now.
--   `ResourceParameterType` - for selecting DI dataset resources.
--   `CodeParameterType` - which supports various different code languages.
--   Optional `plugin_icon` parameter in a plugin description to specify a custom plugin icon as data URL.

-v4.3.0 of eccenca DataIntegration Python Plugins introduces the following changes:

--   dependency to `cmempy` >= 23.3.0

 ## eccenca DataManager v23.3.0